 v0.2 does not capture pixel pairs that straddle bin boundaries of the histograms.
 This may be refined in future by repeating the histograms on 4 staggered grids, offset by half of the grid spacing, and rationalising the list of collocated pixels returned by the 4 independent searches to remove any duplication.
 (Not implemented yet.)

-Where an instrument’s pixels follow fixed geographic coordinates, it is possible to used a look-up table to which identify pixels match a given target’s location.
+Where an instrument’s pixels follow fixed geographic coordinates, it is possible to use a look-up table to which identify pixels match a given target’s location.
 This is the most efficient and recommended option where available (often for geostationary instruments).

 Infrared GEO-LEO inter-satellite/inter-sensor Class